vkriklivenko6413/merge-ats-php/docs/Api/ApplicationsApi.md

 $credited_to_id = 'credited_to_id_example'; // string | If provided, will only return applications credited to this user.
 $current_stage_id = 'current_stage_id_example'; // string | If provided, will only return applications at this interview stage.
 $cursor = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw; // string | The pagination cursor value.
-$expand = candidate,job,credited_to,current_stage,reject_reason; // string | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces.
 $include_remote_data = True; // bool | Whether to include the original data Merge fetched from the third-party to produce these models.
 $job_id = 'job_id_example'; // string | If provided, will only return applications for this job.
 $modified_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects modified after this datetime.